 What happens if my child forgets to bring his/her Chromebook to school?

-The Chromebooks will be considered a tool for learning just like pens, pencils, books and notebooks.
+The Chromebooks are considered a tool for learning just like pens, pencils, books and notebooks.
 Your child should be responsible to safely and securely bring the device back and forth each day.
 We understand that there may be instances where a device is left at home.
-Each classroom teacher will have one additional Chromebook available in class in case this occurs.
-If more than one student forgets his/her Chromebook during a given class, teachers may provide alternative means for completing assignments if a chromebook is not available.
+Teachers may provide alternative means for completing assignments if a chromebook is not available.

 My child's Chromebook is damaged or not working.
 What should he/she do?

 Have your child notify a teacher who will contact the Technology Department.
 Please refer to the Chromebook Handbook for information regarding accidental damage vs. negligence.

 My child has their own device at home.
 Can they use it at school instead of a school issued Chromebook?

 If your child prefers to bring their own device, it doesn't have to be a Chromebook.
 The only requirements are that the device is able to access the Internet, have the ability to download/utilize specific programs as identified by classroom teachers, and access Google Docs either through a browser or through apps.
 Typically, teachers are using Google Classroom and other online tools.
 You would need to sign the BYOD policy if you choose to go this route.